Controllable nonreciprocal optical response and handedness-switching in magnetized spin orbit coupled graphene: results and discussions

-Note that there is no circular dichrosim when the transverse components of the dielectric response are absent, i.e., $\epsilon_{xy,yx}(\omega)=0$.
+Note that there is no circular dichroism when the transverse components of the dielectric response are absent, i.e., $\epsilon_{xy,yx}(\omega)=0$.
 Therefore, a nonzero CD factor reveals important signatures involving the interplay of SOC and magnetization.
-Since the chemical potential of graphene is easily tunable by a gate voltage, the explored handedness-switching also demonstrates the extrinsically-induced SOC and magnetization in graphene.
-On the technological side, this handedness-switching can be exploited for devising optoelectronic applications including chemical and biological sensors, where the corresponding polarization and frequency dependent absorption signatures can be controlled externally, e.g., by application of a gate voltage or magnetic field.
-The well defined peaks in the absorption signatures were shown to provide a way to characterize the extrinsic SOC without ambiguity, as evidenced in the handedness-switching phenomenon and anomalous conductivity.
+Since the chemical potential of graphene is easily tunable by a gate voltage, the explored handedness-switching also demonstrates the extrinsically induced SOC and magnetization in graphene.
+On the technological side, this handedness-switching can be exploited for devising optoelectronic applications including chemical and biological sensors, where the corresponding polarization- and frequency-dependent absorption signatures can be controlled externally, e.g., by application of a gate voltage or magnetic field.
+The well-defined peaks in the absorption signatures were shown to provide a way to characterize the extrinsic SOC without ambiguity, as evidenced in the handedness-switching phenomenon and anomalous conductivity.
 Indeed, the magnitude of the extrinsic SOC can be estimated by the peaks in Fig.~\ref{fig2}, as discussed above.
-If there is no magnetization, $h_z=0$, the externally-induced anomalous conductivity and handedness-switching disappears.
+If there is no magnetization, $h_z=0$, the externally induced anomalous conductivity and handedness-switching disappears.
 Since the intrinsic SOC plays the same role as $h_z$, its magnitude can be revealed using the same characterization techniques used above when the magnetization was present.